markalanboyd/Audulus-Lua-Snippets/README.md

 -- Description

 -- :::: How to Use ::::
--- Remember to note any variables declared in inspector window!
+-- Remember to note any variables declared in inspector panel!

 -- :::: Version History ::::
 -- 1.0 - 202X.XX.XX - Created